radiasoft/ansible-conf/README.md

 ### TODO

+* docker partitinos not showing up

+* debug mpi

+* need to reboot in the middle after firewall and docker are setup
 * reload server with proper firewall
-* need to figure out how to open port range (just ports?)

-* debug mpi
 * nfs export/import prefixes should be the same and not with "nfs" in name, e.g.
   /var/db/jupyterhub
 * need to restart firewalld